joshbegley/nyt-latest/previous.md

 `“It is the first time that we know of that a major lab has voluntarily slowed down.”`\
 https://www.nytimes.com/2026/08/21/podcasts/openais-two-week-pause-jill-lepore-on-the-threat-of-the-artificial-state-train-of-thought.html

-**Iran Must Plan to Overcome ‘Unjust Sanctions,’ Top Tehran Official Says**\
+**Iran Must Plan to Overcome ‘Unjust’ U.S. Sanctions, Top Tehran Official Says**\
-`Mohammad Bagher Ghalibaf, lead negotiator in talks with the United States, made the comments after President Trump vowed an “economic D-Day” against Iran.`\
+`Mohammad Bagher Ghalibaf, lead negotiator in talks with Washington, made the comments after President Trump vowed an “economic D-Day” against Iran.`\
 https://www.nytimes.com/2026/08/21/world/middleeast/iran-sanctions-united-states-ghalibaf.html

 **A City Under Siege**\